Minimax Filtering via Relations between Information and Estimation: Main Results

 Consider the case of the presence of feedback where $X_t$ is also affected by previous output $\{Y_s:0\leq s<t\}$.
-More precisely, $X_t$ can be viewed as a function of $Y^{t-\delta}$ and $R$ for some $\delta>0$ where $R$ is an additional randomness, independent of any other processes.
-Let $\mathP$ be a class of joint laws of $X^T,Y^T$ and $\Theta$ be a set of indices of laws.
-Definition of $\minimax$ and $R_{\theta,Q}$ remain the same.
-Then, above theorems also hold, i.e.,
+More precisely, $X_t$ can be viewed as a function of $Y^{t-\delta}$ and $U$ for some $\delta>0$ where $U$ is an additional randomness independent of all other processes.
+Let $\mathP$ be a class of joint laws of $(X^T,Y^T)$ and $\Lambda$ be a set of indices of laws.
+Let the definition of $\minimax(\Lambda)$ and $\regretbayesQ$ remain the same.
+Then, the following theorem tells us that all the above results hold essentially verbatim, i.e., \begin{theorem}[Presence of Feedback] Moreover, if the setting is either Gaussian or Poisson, then